Near-death studies

 Near-death studies is a field of research that studies the near-death experience (NDE).
 The field was originally associated with a distinct group of North American researchers that followed up on the initial work of Raymond Moody, and who later established the International Association for Near-Death Studies (IANDS) and the Journal of Near-Death Studies.
 Since then the field has expanded, and now includes contributions from a wide range of researchers and commentators worldwide.
-Research on near-death experiences is mainly limited to the disciplines of medicine, psychology and psychiatry.
+Research on near-death experiences is mainly limited to the disciplines of medicine, psychology, and psychiatry.

 Research – history and background

 Precursors

-According to the Handbook of Near-Death Experiences, traces of the Near-death experience can be located in ancient texts, such as Plato's Dialogues.
+According to Janice Holden, Bruce Greyson and Debbie James in the Handbook of Near-Death Experiences, the term near-death experience was coined by Raymond Moody in his 1975 book Life After Life.
+Moody noted that mentions of the near-death experience can be located in ancient texts, such as Plato's Dialogues, the Egyptian Book of the Dead and the Tibetan Book of the Dead.
 During the 1880s and 1890s, near-death phenomena were part of the investigation of paranormal phenomena.
 Precursors to the field of near-death studies include the work of paranormal investigators, such as William Crookes and Frederick W.H.
 Myers, and the work of parapsychological societies, such as the Society for Psychical Research (SPR) in England, and its American counterpart.
 The work attracted skepticism from contemporary branches of science.
 Also in the 1800s, two efforts moved beyond studying individual cases—one privately done by Mormons and one in Switzerland.

-According to sources the first academic note on a near-death experience was reported by Albert von St. Gallen Heim in 1892.
+According to Russell Noyes and Donald J. Slymen in 1972, the first academic note on a near-death experience was reported by Albert von St. Gallen Heim in 1892.

 The early 1900s was a period of disinterest in the topic, only marked by occasional contributions, including the commentaries of Gardner Murphy and the research of Donald West.
-In 1948 West investigated the occurrence of psi-phenomena in a small sample of the British population.
+In 1948, West investigated the occurrence of psi-phenomena in a small sample of the British population.
 He found that "14 percent of his sample had undergone a hallucinatory experience and 9 percent had reported seeing apparitions of the dead".
-During the 1970s the work of Elisabeth Kübler-Ross attracted attention and she addressed the topic publicly.
-Interest in the topic was also spurred by autobiographical accounts, such as the books of George Ritchie.
+During the 1970s, the work of Elisabeth Kübler-Ross attracted attention and she addressed the topic publicly.
+Interest in the topic was also spurred by autobiographical accounts, such as the books of George G. Ritchie.